SDMourtas/BMPS/README.md

 *	The graphic illustration of the average price of the objected function as well as the optimal portfolios expected return and variance.

 # Environment
-The BMVPS package has been tested in Matlab 2018b on OS: Windows 10 64-bit.
+The BMPS package has been tested in Matlab 2018b on OS: Windows 10 64-bit.